 The choice of A321 aircraft is also a testament to management’s confidence in the robust demand for Spirit’s low-fare, no-frills product.
 Whereas the majority of Spirit’s planes today are A319s seating 145 passengers, the A321s are 50% larger, with 218 seats.
 Clearly, Spirit executives think that they could fill more seats in many markets if the company had additional capacity.

-A competitive threat For the most part, Spirit Airlines Incorporated (NASDAQ:SAVE) has been successful by flying under the radar of the major carriers.
+For the most part, Spirit Airlines Incorporated (NASDAQ:SAVE) has been successful by flying under the radar of the major carriers.
 It is still a very small carrier compared to the major airlines: AMR Corp (OTCBB:AAMRQ), Delta Air Lines, Inc. (NYSE:DAL), Southwest Airlines Co.
 (NYSE:LUV), and United Continental Holdings Inc (NYSE:UA).
 Moreover, it generally appeals to a different type of customer than those carriers: one who is extremely price-sensitive.